Why PR isn't all about mainstream media

 For example, B2B Marketing is the number one go-to resource for B2B marketers to gain insight, training, network and attend events.
 As part of their website, they have their own blog all about marketing and often look for contributors.
 Take a look at their blog ‘7 of the best mobile apps and tools for marketers’ where business owners have contributed their suggestions, including JournoLink client The Copywriting King.

 By sharing their tips they’re presenting themselves as industry experts to their target audience.
 Meaning potential customers will have more faith in their business as they’ve shown they know their industry sector and have already proved helpful.

 Online forums are a great place to take part in discussions, answer fellow business owners questions and discover helpful guides and blog posts.
-Anyone can join online forums so there is endless opportunities of who you could start talking to and share your industry knowledge with.
+Anyone can join online forums so there are endless opportunities of who you could start talking to and share your industry knowledge with.

 By scrolling down to the bottom you’ll find the previously mentioned discussions.
 It is all about getting your name out there and known within your industry peers, again showing yourself as an industry expert.

 Working with influencers is becoming more and more popular.
 They often have a wide online audience and loyal following meaning it can be great PR for your business if they recommend your product or feature you on their websites or social media.

 Influencers work in a variety of industries and aren’t limited to bloggers working in health, fashion or beauty.
 There are many influencers working within the business community.
 For example, Janey Murray is a PR expert and influencer to many small business owners.
 She hosts a weekly podcast called ‘Soulful PR podcast’ in which she interviews and discusses a variety of subjects with industry experts.
 By being featured on a podcast such as this your business will be put in front of a targeted and relevant audience.